Welcome to Class 5 – Miss Daley and Mrs Miles

 Last half term we were learning about: The Normans.

 Take a look at some of the fantastic learning we have done:

-This half term we will be learning about: Anglo Saxons and Scots
+This half term we will be learning about: The Tudors

-Our key Learning skills for this half term are: Reflection
+Our key Learning skill for this half term is: Teamwork.

-In Maths we will learn about: statistics, multiplication, division and measurement.
+In Maths we will learn about: Shape and Space, as part of the NCETM framework.

-In English we will learn about: Narrative Writing and non-fiction
+In English we will learn about: Viewpoint Narrative and Letter Writing

 Follow the link below to view the Sway overview of this half term’s learning: